-In addition, at the 9th WTO Ministerial Conference held in Bali, Indonesia in December 2013, developed country Members, which did not achieve the ratio of 97% of the product base, agreed to make improvements by the time of the 10th WTO Ministerial Council meeting.
+In addition, at the 9th WTO Ministerial Conference held in Bali, Indonesia, in December 2013, developed country Members, which did not achieve the ratio of 97% of the product base, agreed to make improvements by the time of the 10th WTO Ministerial Conference meeting.
+The Conference also agreed on a guideline for preferential rules of origin for LDCs to make the identification of LDC products easier and improve the application of preferential treatment.
+In response to requests from LDCs, Japan simplified preferential rules of origin under Generalized System of Preferences for HS61 (knit apparel) from April 1, 2015.
+With the amendment, products classified in Chapter 61 are qualified as originating goods when the products are manufactured from fabrics.